Questions and answers regarding ICOs in Switzerland

 We offer regulatory, corporate and tax advice specifically on FinTech, cryptocurrencies and ICOs/TGEs.
 Andrea Huber and Lea Hungerbühler answer 5 important questions from a Swiss point of view.

-1. What is are the biggest legal challenges facing FinTech companies conducting an initial coin offering / token generating event (ICO / TGE) and/or working with cryptocurrencies?
+1. What are the biggest legal challenges facing FinTech companies conducting an initial coin offering / token generating event (ICO / TGE) and/or working with cryptocurrencies?

 With respect to FinTech, we always face challenges from different aspects, namely legal, regulatory, tax and cybersecurity.
 For this reason, it is of utmost importance to make a profound legal assessment and liaise with the competent tax authority and the Swiss Financial Market Supervisory Authority (FINMA) already at an early stage of the project.